vega/vega-lite/site/usage/embed.md

 });
 ```

 Vega-Embed automatically adds links to export an image, view the source, and open the specification in the online editor.
 These links can be individually disabled.
-For more information, read the [documentation in the vega wiki](https://github.com/vega/vega/wiki/Embed-Vega-Web-Components).
+For more information, read the [Vega-Embed documentation](https://github.com/vega/vega-embed).